brillout/wildcard-api/docs/custom-vs-generic.template.md

 - **Third parties**.
   <br/>
-  Third parties want to be
+  Third parties need to be
   able to retrieve/mutate all kinds of data in all kinds of ways.
-  In other words: Third parties want a generic API.
+  In other words: Third parties need a generic API.
+  In particular,
+  GraphQL is
   This is the use case where GraphQL excels most.

 - **Large application**.
   <br/>
   Developers of a large application are often split into a frontend and backend team.
   The backend team doesn't know the frontend's data requirements and provides a generic API for the frontend team to consume.
-  An alternative is to set up a custom API on an API server maintained by the frontend team.
+  An alternative is to set up a custom API on an API server maintained by the frontend team, see the "API server" section above.

 !INLINE ./snippets/comparison-section-footer.md --hide-source-path